-The five focus areas reflect aspects of the IOC's activities that have the most significant interaction with sustainability.
-They have also been selected by considering today's key sustainability challenges and the manner in which the IOC and its stakeholders believe the IOC can most effectively contribute.
-The five focus areas are strongly inter-related and should be considered as a whole.
+The five focus areas reflect aspects of our activities that have the most significant interaction with sustainability.
+They have also been selected by considering today's key sustainability challenges and the manner in which we - and our stakeholders - believe the IOC can most effectively contribute.
+The table on the following page presents the scope of these five focus areas